The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Results

 \subsection{Covariance matrix from mocks catalogs}

 To capture the variance between spectra and account for instrumental and systematic noise in the data, we compute a covariance matrix from $N=100$ realizations of `eboss-0.2' \Lyacolore simulations, introduced in Sec.~\ref{sec:lyacolore}.
 The error bars in Fig.~\ref{fig:P3D_eboss} are the square root of the diagonal of the covariance matrix with the corresponding correlation matrix shown in Fig.~\ref{fig:corr_mat_eboss_lyacolore} for which we vary both Legendre multipoles and $k$-bins, as in Sec.~\ref{sec:GRF}.
 The resulting correlation matrix has a diagonal structure with non-negligible off-diagonal terms and blocks: It is interesting to note that the eBOSS DR16 survey geometry mixes modes between `neighboring multipoles', e.g., between monopole and quadrupole as well as between quadrupole and hexadecapole.
 For the $\ell_1=\ell_2$ correlations, we observe a correlation length of up to two $k$-bins.
 Note that we do not include any scales with $k^{-1}$ larger than the pair separation window $R_0$, thus (in contrast to the GRF correlation matrix) the lowest $k$-bins are not artificially correlated.
 The resulting covariance matrix is positive definite and can thus be used for cosmological inference.
 We note that the covariance matrix of the monopole, $P_{\ell=0}\times P_{\ell=0}$, shows correlations between $k$-bins of order 10\% on larger and up to 30\% on smaller scales.
 This may stem from the application of the distortion matrix, which effectively mixes $\td$-modes.
-Thus, we expect a less correlated correlation matrix when using alternative continuum fitting methods that do not (i) project out large-scale modes and (ii) force the mean flux decrement to be zero at the expense of increased noise in the forest.
+Thus, we expect a less correlated correlation matrix when using an alternative continuum fitting method that does not project out large-scale modes at the expense of increased noise in the forest.